goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 Overview
 --------

 :term:`BlueBream` is a web framework written in the Python programming language.
-BlueBream is free/open source software, owned by the :term:`Zope Foundation`, licensed under the :term:`Zope Public License` (bsd like, gpl compatible license).
+BlueBream is free/open source software, owned by the :term:`Zope Foundation`, licensed under the :term:`Zope Public License` (BSD like, GPL compatible license).
 BlueBream was previously known as :term:`Zope 3`.

 A few of the features which distinguish BlueBream among Python web frameworks.

-- BlueBream is built on top of the :term:`zope tool kit` (ztk), a distillation of many years of experience in meeting demanding requirements for stable, scalable software.
+- BlueBream is built on top of the :term:`Zope Tool Kit` (ZTK), a distillation of many years of experience in meeting demanding requirements for stable, scalable software.